 My work has been published in print and online.
 I’ve been a regular reviewer for Books+Publishing for many years and was Deputy Editor of gr (Good Reading) magazine.
-I’m a contributor with Inside History magazine, also review for the Reader’s Digest non-fiction Encounters series and have written a range of features for Cherrie magazine.
+I’m a contributor with Inside History magazine, also review for the Newtown Review of Books, Reader’s Digest non-fiction Encounters series and have written a range of features for Cherrie magazine.

 I was Deputy Editor of gr magazine from early 2008 until August 2008.
 I was lucky enough to interview these writers about their most recent and earlier works for the magazine’s author profiles pages:

 AL Kennedy (The Scottish Storyteller Made in Australia May 2008 issue) Scottish writer and stand-up comedienne Alison Kennedy won the Costa Book of the Year Award in 2007 for her shattering novel Day.
 A superb short story writer, she has a lovely, wry sense of humour which had me in stitches when we spoke on the phone.
 Hoping she comes back to perform in Australia some time.

 Debra Adelaide (carpe diem June 2008 issue) Not surprisingly, the charming The Household Guide to Dying became an international bestseller in 2008.
 An earlier novel, Serpent Dust, an imagining of the arrival of the First Fleet and its interaction with the first Australians is a stunning read.